 I work with the means of performative, constructive wood sculpture and photography - whereby these complement each other in

 part.
 The sculptures are always part of a performance/life and photography is documenting and transforming this.
-My main topics are sculptural
+My main topics are the realtionship

-furniture and the trans*forming body and the Shoa.
+between art, functional art and hand craft as well as, the trans*forming body and the Shoa.

 Anyone who harnesses the creative spirit within is an artist.
 But the goal is to make life itself an art.